Haze from Indonesian fires now affecting Philippines

 If visibility is affected, airport officials and airlines may cancel flights because of safety concerns.
 Dalida advised people to wear masks if the haze worsens.

+Forestry and Environment Minister Siti Nurbaya Bakar said the ministry is investigating 370 plantation companies suspected of intentionally setting fires for new planting, including 103 in Riau province.

+She said authorities have sealed off land owned by at least 52 companies in the past week for investigation after fires were found there, including a Singaporean-based company and four firms affiliated with a Malaysian palm oil corporate group.

-Smoke from Indonesia's fires has blanketed parts of Indonesia, Singapore, Malaysia and southern Thailand in a noxious haze.
-Most of the fires were deliberately set to clear land.
+Indonesia's fires are an annual problem that strains relations with neighboring countries.
+The smoke from the fires has blanketed parts of Indonesia, Singapore, Malaysia and southern Thailand in a noxious haze.
+The fires are often started by smallholders and plantation owners to clear land for planting.

-Note: This story has been corrected to show that 249 people have been arrested instead of 349.
+Poor visibility caused by smoke has caused delays of flights at several airports in Indonesia and Malaysia and prompted authorities to shut thousands of schools in some parts of the two countries, affecting more than 1.5 million students in Malaysia alone.

+Indonesia's annual dry season fires were particularly disastrous in 2015, burning 2.6 million hectares (10,000 square miles) of land.
+The World Bank estimated the fires cost Indonesia $16 billion, and a Harvard and Columbia study estimated the haze hastened 100,000 deaths in the region.